stanford-rc/www.sherlock.stanford.edu/src/docs/getting-started/connecting.md

     to sleep to avoid this situation.

 !!! info "VPN"

-    If your IP got blocked and you have an urgent need to connect, before the automatic blacklist expiration, we recommend trying to connect through [Stanford's VPN][url_vpn]: your computer will then use a different IP address and will not be affected by the ban on your regaulrIP address.
+    If your IP got blocked and you have an urgent need to connect, before the automatic blacklist expiration, we recommend trying to connect through [Stanford's VPN][url_vpn]: your computer will then use a different IP address and will not be affected by the ban on your regular IP address.